Holiday inspiration currently loading...

 Today, you’ll be making the short ferry-hop to the island of Rousay, sometimes referred to as ‘the Egypt of the North,’ owning to its wealth of archaeological sites (166 at the moment).
 The island hasan atmosphere all its own, just under 19 square-miles in size and with a population of around 220.
 Despite its diminutive size, Rousay is rich in history, sandy beaches where seals congregate, and lochs and hills affording some fabulous walking.

-Just a short distance from the ferry terminal, this family run hotel features only four rooms, each of which has its own private deck where you can sit and enjoy a local Orkney beer or one of an impressive selection of whiskies, while marvelling at the view over Eynhallow Sound and across to Evie and Randall on the Orkney Mainland.
+Just a short distance from the ferry terminal, this family run hotel features only four rooms, so you’re sure to experience a feeling of cosy exclusivity as you sit on the deck, sipping an authentic Orkney beer or a dram, overlooking Eynhallow sound and across to Evie and Randall on the Orkney Mainland.
 The restaurant serves a simple, locally sourced menu that you’re sure to enjoy after a long day taking in the unique island air on Rousay.

 Enjoy a leisurely day to explore the island, with plenty of opportunities for wildlife-watching and visiting sites where evidence of 5000 years of human settlement can be seen.
 Orkney in high-Summer doesn’t experience true darkness, rather the phenomenon of the ‘simmer dim,’ like an extended twilight, so evenings on the deck at your hotel – weather permitting! – could be something special.